Sebastvin/summedia/README.md

 ---

 ### Multi-language Support
-####  SumMedia is capable of handling articles in different languages, making it versatile for international applications.
-#### You can also use it as an article translator.
+Handling articles in different languages, making it versatile for international applications.
+You can also use it as an article translator.

-Example:
 ```python
 import os
 from summedia.text import Text